smeup/jariko/README.md

 ## Contributing

 Every kind of contribution to this project is really welcome.
-See our [contributing](CONTRIBUTING.md) for more details.
+See our [contributing guide](CONTRIBUTING.md) for more details.

 ## Credits